nnbaocuong99/k8s-cluster/README.md

 #### ✏️ <ins>Step 6:</ins>
-- Copy to clipboard or save that config to `.txt` if you need it.
+- Copy to clipboard or save that config if you need it.
 - Paste the config to <ins>**default Kubeconfig**</ins> file connect to the cluster
 - Default Kubeconfig location in: